selectel/terraform-provider-selectel/website/docs/d/dbaas_configuration_parameter_v1.html.markdown

   * `default_value` - Default value of the configuration parameter.
 Might be empty.

   * `choices` - Available choices for the configuration parameter.
-Some parameters have list of available options.
+Some parameters have a list of available options.

   * `invalid_values` - Invalid values for the configuration parameter.
-  Some parameters have list of values within a range that are not available for the parameter.
+  Some parameters have a list of values within a range that are not available for the parameter.

   * `is_restart_required` - Shows if the database needs a restart to apply changes.